anewstead/anewstead.react/README.md

 - testing with Jest and React Testing Library

 ## Structure

-"pages" & "layout" folders
+#### "pages" & "content" folders
-In Nextjs routes (URLs) are defined by the contents of the resevered folder 'src/pages'.
+In Nextjs the 'src/pages' folder is reserved to define routes and handle SSR related code.
+Separating concerns of actual content & layout from this keeps code much cleaner.
+So files in 'pages' instansiate namesake 'content' passing through SSR data.
+E.G. mysite.com/about = src/pages/about (SSR data) > instantiates src/content/about

-In a non-NextJs App i.e. React with Router, we may as well retain this folder for routing too.
+In a non-NextJs App (React with Router), we simply retain this folder setup.
-It can help make things easier if we ever need to swap from one to the other,
+If nothing else it makes things easier if we ever need to repurpose from one to the other,
-but more importantly we clearly separate concerns of routing from layout.

-In a nextJs 'src/pages' along with routing also handle SSR related logic, these 'pages' instansiate namesake 'layout' passing through SSR data.
-E.G. mysite.com/about = src/pages/about (SSR data) > instantiates src/layout/about

-In a non-nextJS app we should follow:
-E.G. pages/routes.js > instansiates layout/(home, about etc)
+E.G. pages/routes.js > instansiates content/(home, about etc)

 ## IDE/Editor